 - Feedly is available on all platforms and devices: smartphone, pad or PC/Mac

 I’m not paid by Feedly to write this, I’m only a very content user and have been ever since Google Reader was stopped.
-This is simply a great way to follow your favourite sites, and save a lot of time.
+This is simply a great way to follow your favourite news sites, and save a lot of time.